Sonny Condell

 Sonny Condell (born 1 July 1949, in Newtownmountkennedy, Ireland) is an Irish singer-songwriter, multi-instrumentalist, and graphic artist.
 He is mainly known as a member of the Irish bands Tír na nÓg and Scullion.
-He released some hits in Ireland as a solo artist such as "Down in the City" in 1977 that he covered later with the Belgian singer Micha Marah on her album Voyage in 1998.
-For some years, Condell had his own solo band called Radar, although he still plays with Tír na nÓg and Scullion.
+He started a solo career from the mid-1970 – releasing his own albums while still playing, writing and recording with Tír na nÓg and Scullion over time.